-I’ll respond to those objections that lists have a very limited purpose for business.
+Some businesses find Marketo very helpful to grow.
+Others use Marketo to Microsoft Dynamics CRM integration to help boost their business practices.
+And a few businesses won’t find Marketo helpful at all.
+It’s hard to know where you stand until you give it a go so I’ll respond to those objections that lists have a very limited purpose for business.
 They are more of an operational nature.
 They won’t serve well the need of tracking trends over time, which requires more altitude.
 Trend views should display aggregates, which do require transaction level data underneath.
 Hence the need to extract those transactions from Marketo, cleanse and assemble in Alteryx, and serve in aggregates in Tableau for analysis.

 Should you still be not sold on the necessity to extract Marketo transaction to a data warehouse, just try to build a report in Marketo showing counts of unique activities, instead of a count of leads who performed the said activities.
 I haven’t found a way yet… Let’s take a simple example: it’s planning season and you need to set new targets, and obviously you need to establish a baseline from past performance.
 You might get asked something as simple as:

 how many web forms were filled last year?

 How many unique (to the best of Marketo’s knowledge) leads have filled a form last year?